Maine Medicare Supplement or Medigap plans work with Medicare to cover all or most costs of beneficiaries’ medical expenses.

-Maine has 69,198 Medigap enrollees as of 2022.
-Out of all beneficiaries with Fee-for-Service Medicare, 28.6% also have a Medigap plan.
-Maine is one of only 10 states with similar enrollment numbers.
+Maine has 69,198 Medigap enrollees currently.
+Of all beneficiaries with Fee-for-Service Medicare, 28.6% also have a Medigap plan.
+Maine is one of only ten states with similar enrollment numbers.
 Below are the number of enrollees for each Medigap letter plan in Maine.

 Regarding the top Medigap plans in Maine, Medigap Plan F is significantly more popular than any other plan.
 Its 42,879 enrolled beneficiaries are proof of this.

 Medicare Supplement plan benefits such as those in the following chart don’t change across states.
 Patients in Maine get the same benefits as patients in Missouri and every other state.

 Although benefits stay the same in every state, premiums in Maine vary depending on factors including your:

 - Date of Enrollment

 Your costs could be well over $350 depending on the plan and the factors that increase them.

 Inexpensive premium per Medigap letter plan in Maine